 The alliance (led by The Spinney Primary School) is Cambridgeshire County Council, The University of Cambridge Faculty of Education, Eastern Leadership Centre, Arbury Primary School, Castle Special School, Homerton Early Years Centre, Netherhall School, St Bede’s School, St Matthews Primary, The Queens’ Federation, Trumpington Federation, Barton Primary School, Cherry Hinton Primary, Clements Community Primary School, Colleges Nursery School & Children’s Centre, Pilgrim PRU, St Luke’s CofE Primary School and Teversham Primary School

 About the Family Learning Festival / Campaign for Learning.

-The event on the 17th Oct is partly funded by The Campaign for Learning.
+The event was partly funded by The Campaign for Learning.

 The Family Learning Festival is one of their annual events.
 The Spinney Primary School has been celebrating the Family Learning Festival for over 7 years but this is the first time it has opened it’s door to welcome the wider Cambridge community to share in the celebration.